Written and created by Ethereal311 (/u/Oranos116)

 “Regardless, I managed to perfect the formula to such a degree that you fine fellows would easily be able to copy my notes just like in the good old days.”

 Frantic scrabbling for the research notes ensued, scrubbing any traces of Singed’s involvement from the entire society save for him being utterly mad to give up those notes in such a manner.
-Most were on the spinal replacement procedure, something many of the Chem-Barons objected to, sounding significantly more invasive than what would normally pass for scientific pursuit in Zaun.
+Most were on the spinal replacement procedure, something many of the Chem-Barons objected to, sounding slightly more invasive than what would normally pass for scientific pursuit in Zaun.
 Singed’s notes had been rather emphatic in regards to the size of the dialysis vessel that detoxified the subject’s blood, specifically designed around a spine roughly 75% larger than a grown man’s.
 The general safety (maximum) limit of body extrapolation had long since been 66 to 67%.
 The amount of distress caused for the engineers by these two facts combined was absurd.
 By not having the vessel around the spine, the disturbingly large casket had to go outside the body.
 If they could not have access to the spinal column then ‘backpacking’ was out of the question due to the material limitations of bone.
-Dragging around a quite literal ‘iron lung’ for a bodyguard was not something that sounded worthwhile to the Chem-Barons.
+Having a bodyguard dragging around such an bulky machine was not something that sounded worthwhile to the Chem-Barons.
 It was only after one of the Barons had a trip over to Ionia that another epiphany happened, this time coming from the words of an arrogant martial artist rebelling against the Baron’s host.

 “Thine monstrous beast may breath’d through Steel, but my「Fist of Iron」would hath sundered him save your coward’s magics!” was her comment that set everything in motion.